Cape Town, South Africa

-In 1698 Simon van der Stel granted farmland to Hendrik Sneewind.
+In 1698, Simon van der Stel granted farmland to Hendrik Sneewind.
 Later, the farm changed hands to Captain Diemer when he married the widow Sneewind, and thus Diemersdal was formally established.
 Making wine runs in the family at Diemersdal.
 Six generations of winemakers with one passion have made fine wines at the Estate since the 1800’s.
-More than 12 decades later, Diemersdal is a well-known landmark in the lush Durbanville Valley, one of the Cape’s oldest wine regions, as well as known world wide for its red and white wines.
+More than 12 decades later, Diemersdal is a well-known landmark in the lush Durbanville Valley, one of the Cape’s oldest wine regions, as well as building a worldwide reputation for its reds and whites.

 Winemaker: Thys Louw

 HOW WE MET